beatricehahn/recipes/README.md

 The website landing page has three links - each recipe is on its own webpage.

 ## Purpose of project
-The purpose is to practice vanilla HTML and CSS without a framework.
+* practice vanilla HTML and CSS without a framework
+* review the use of semantic HTML tags such as <article> and <section>